2x5acles/myquiz/docs/issue_template_no_styling.md

 BOLD/ITALICS - Specify testing requirements for each task, including unit tests and any necessary integration or end-to-end tests.

+Make it functional

 HEADER 2 - Documentation:

 BOLD/ITALICS - Identify any documentation needs associated with the task.
 This may include code comments, API documentation, or end-user documentation.

 HEADER 2 - Definition of Done:

-BOLD/ITALICS - Clearly define what "done" means for each task.
+You should be able to input names and ages BOLD/ITALICS - Clearly define what "done" means for each task.
 This includes meeting coding standards, passing tests, and completing documentation.